What Happens If You Hurt Someone in a DUI?

 Colin Maher, 27 May 2025

-Driving under the influence of alcohol or drugs is a serious offense in Ohio, carrying significant legal penalties even if your actions don’t cause injuries.
-However, the consequences escalate dramatically if you are charged with a DUI that injures or kills another person.
+Driving under the influence of alcohol or drugs (OVI) is considered a serious offense in Ohio.
+When charged with an OVI, you face significant legal penalties.
+The consequences increase dramatically if you are charged with a DUI/OVI that injures or kills another person.

-Understanding what happens if you hurt someone in a DUI is crucial for anyone considering getting behind the wheel while impaired.
-The impact extends beyond standard DUI charges, potentially including felony offenses, substantial prison time, and a lasting effect on you and the victim.
+Understanding what happens if you hurt someone while operating a vehicle under the influnce is crucial for anyone considering getting behind the wheel while impaired.
+The impact extends beyond standard DUI charges including felony offenses, substantial prison time, losing your license, and a lasting impact on you and the victim.

-In Ohio, the law recognizes the increased severity of a DUI when it causes physical harm to someone else.
-While a first-offense DUI without injury is typically a misdemeanor, causing injuries elevates the charge to a felony.
+In Ohio, the law recognizes the increased severity of an OVI when it causes physical harm to someone else.
+While a first-offense DUI without injury is typically a misdemeanor, causing serious injuries elevates the charge to a felony.
 Specifically, Ohio law outlines the offense of “Aggravated Vehicular Assault.”
-This statute applies when a person who is driving in violation of Ohio’s DUI laws causes serious physical harm to another person.
+This statute applies when a person who is driving in violation of Ohio’s OVI laws causes serious physical harm to another person.

 Disclaimer: The following is not intended as legal advice.
 It is general information meant to inform.
 Please contact The Maher Law Firm for legal advice and guidance related to your specific case.

-What Are the Penalties for a DUI Involving Injuries or Deaths?
+What Are the Penalties for an OVI Involving Injuries or Deaths?

-The penalties for Aggravated Vehicular Assault are significant and vary depending on the degree of injury caused.
+The penalties for Aggravated Vehicular Assault vary depending on the severity of the injury caused.
 Serious physical harm is defined under Ohio law as any of the following:

 • Substantial risk of death